UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_01.md

 Notes:

-Let’s look at feature records feature vectors now.
+Let’s look at feature vectors now.
 They are composed of feature values associated with an example.

 Here is an example of the feature vector from our cities data.